M7Tro/comp2011/postMidterm/thirteenPointer.md

 Again, what is the difference between the pointer and a reference variable?

 To print the address of a variable use the ampersand & symbol.

+Of course, it is also possible to define a constant pointer.
+When defined, it must be initialized.
+Once initialized, a const pointer cannot be changed to point to something else.
+However, you can change the content in the address it points to.

+A type* const pointer lets you change the content of a variable it points to, but not the address.

+A const type* pointer lets you change address the pointer is pointing to but not the content of a variable.

+int* const x = constant address

+const int* x = constant value for a given address.
+A pointer to a const object does not have to be initialized when defined.

+You can combine inchangeable address and inability to change value with: const int* const p;

+What is interesting is that in C, the only way to pass arguments to a function is through PBV (pass by value).
+To implement passing by reference, without using reference variables like in C++, one may pass the address of an object to a function.
+Inside the function, the object is represented by a pointer.
+Then one may change the object's value by dereferencing the object's pointer inside the function.

+Common Uses of Pointer:

+    Indirect addressing (anchor text)

+    Dynamic object creation/deletion

+    Advanced uses that are not covered in the course: writing generic functions that can work on any data type, implementation of object-oriented technologies such as inheritance nad polymorphism

+Part 3: Pointer to Structure